garysweaver/irie/README.md

 #### Cancan

+Though optional, if you decide to use Permitters, the Permitters framework relies on [Cancan][cancan].

+Permitters are an object-oriented representation of Strong Parameters, but they also integrate with Cancan.
+Cancan can restrict what resources a given user is allowed to access.
+In Cancan, all permissions are defined in a single location (the Ability class) and not duplicated across controllers, views, and database queries.

-If you are using Permitters, they use [Cancan][cancan], which requires a `current_user` method in your `app/controllers/application_controller.rb` or in your service controllers:
+To setup Cancan, you need a `current_user` method in your `app/controllers/application_controller.rb` or in your service controllers.
+For the sake of example, we'll just have it return a new User:

     class ApplicationController < ActionController::Base
       protect_from_forgery